About Science & Technology Australia

 STA’s annual flagship event, Science meets Parliament (SmP), places 200 science and research delegates at the heart of the Federal Government for face-to-face meetings with parliamentarians.
 It is a unique and highly regarded event, allowing politicians to better understand how important science and innovation is to Australia economically, socially and politically, and to discuss issues of interest to them and their electorate.
 SmP provides scientists with an opportunity to better understand the political, policymaking and media processes.

 SmP is complemented by Science meets Policymakers, which brings scientists together with senior public servants with the aim of explaining how the government policymaking process works, and how to influence that process to achieve greater benefits to Australia from science and technology.

-In response to the challenges facing Australia in growing knowledge-based businesses, in 2015 STA piloted Science meets Business, a new program bringing the nation’s top business and science leaders together for a day-long, high-level policy discussion designed to re-energise the debate around very low levels of collaboration between these two critical sectors in Australia.
-This highly successful event attracted 200 high-level participants and featured frank and nuanced conversations about future policy reform.
+In response to the challenges facing Australia in growing knowledge-based businesses, since 2015 STA has held annual Science meets Business events, bringing top business and science leaders together for a day-long, high-level policy discussion designed to re-energise the debate around very low levels of collaboration between these two critical sectors in Australia.

 Emeritus Professor Jim Piper AM